jmshea/stock_treemap/README.md

 * numpy
 * pandas
 * plotly

-* Plotly requires plug-ins to work properly in Jupyter environments.
+  * Note that Plotly requires plug-ins to work properly in Jupyter environments.
 See https://plotly.com/python/getting-started/